Fiesta Mart: History

 In 1972, Donald Bonham and O.C.
-Mendenhall started Fiesta; neither of the men had Hispanic ethnic backgrounds.
-Bonham had farmed in Belize and Guatemala and supervised the creation of a Chilean supermarket chain.
-When Bonham returned to Texas, he believed that Houston-area businesses did not adequately cater to Mexican Americans, a large segment of the city's population.
-Bonham opened the first Fiesta, which catered exclusively to Hispanic Americans, in the Near Northside.
+Mendenhall started Fiesta; neither were ethnically Hispanic.
+Bonham farmed in Belize and Guatemala and supervised the creation of a Chilean supermarket chain.
+Upon return to Texas, Bonham believed Houston-area businesses did not adequately cater to Mexican Americans, a large proportion of the city's population.
+He opened the first Fiesta, catering exclusively to Hispanic Americans, in the Near Northside.

-As the demographics of Houston changed, by the late 1970s, Fiesta added African, Indian, Korean, Filipino, and Vietnamese items.
+By the late 1970s, Fiesta broadened its product range in response to changes in the demographics of Houston, introducing African, Indian, Korean, Filipino, and Vietnamese items.
 By the mid-1980s, Fiesta had 15 stores.
-By 1989, the stores also featured items catering to African Americans and Thai Americans.
-By that year, Fiesta had $420 million in annual sales, including $25 million in apparel sales.
-As the chain developed, its clientele became larger and included second- and third-generation Hispanics.
+By 1989, Fiesta had $420 million in annual sales, including $25 million in clothing sales.
+As the chain developed, its clientele expanded, including second and third-generation Hispanics.

-In the late 1980s and early 1990s, Fiesta operated a very large supermarket and general goods store—an early version of modern supercenters like Walmart Supercenter or SuperTarget—at the southwest side of the intersection of I-45 and Texas State Highway NASA Road 1 in Webster, TX.
-This store was targeted towards the surrounding community, which was one of the more affluent Houston suburbs.
+During the late 1980s and early 1990s, Fiesta operated a very large supermarket—an early version of modern supercenters, such as Walmart Supercenter and SuperTarget.
+This store targeted the surrounding, more affluent, Houston suburbs.
 It featured a large, sloped hydroponic garden along the north wall.
-The floor space was slowly sold off in portions in the 1990s.
-As of 2011, the location is now called the NASA Value Center Shopping Center and has no Fiesta presence.
+The floor space was sold off in portions in the 1990s.
+As of 2011, the location is called the NASA Value Center Shopping Center and has no Fiesta presence.

 In 1994, Fiesta acquired four locations sold by Appletree Markets.
-In 1998 Fiesta made a marketing agreement with Conoco Inc. to allow the gas station chain to build gas stations on the properties of Fiesta supermarkets.
-In 1999 Fiesta had 10.9% of Houston's grocery market.
+In 1998, Fiesta made a marketing agreement with Conoco Inc. allowing their gas stations at Fiesta supermarkets.
+In 1999, Fiesta had a 10.9% share of Houston's grocery market.

-In 2003 the Houston Press ranked Fiesta as the "Best Grocery Store" in Houston.
+In 2003, the Houston Press ranked Fiesta as the "Best Grocery Store" in Houston.

-In 2004, Fiesta Mart was acquired by Grocers Supply, a family owned Houston-based wholesale groceries distributor.
+In 2004, Fiesta was acquired by Grocers Supply, a family-owned Houston-based wholesale groceries distributor.
 On July 23, 2008, Fiesta Mart acquired eleven Carnival Brand stores from Minyard Food Stores.
-In 2015 the Levit family, the owners of Grocers Supply, sold Fiesta to Acon Investments, a company based in Washington, DC.
-California-based Bodega Latina and its Mexican parent company Chedraui acquired Fiesta Mart from Acon in April 2018.
+In 2015, the Levit family, owners of Grocers Supply, sold Fiesta to Acon Investments, a company based in Washington, DC.
+Bodega Latina, and its Mexican parent company Chedraui, acquired Fiesta Mart from Acon in April 2018.

 Headquarters and locations

-The headquarters is on Wirt Road, on the property of Store #8 in Spring Branch, Houston.

-The headquarters was in the Cottage Grove area of Houston for many many years.
+The current headquarters is on Wirt Road, on the property of Store #8 in Spring Branch, Houston.
+Previously, the headquarters was in the Cottage Grove area of Houston for many years.

 The property was sold, and the office was later in the Capital One building on Westheimer Road near the Galleria; it moved there in 2018.